Utwo/brefsh-terraform/README.md

-# brefsh-terraform
+# Bref.sh Terraform

-Terraform example for bref.sh laravel deploy.
+Terraform example for [bref.sh](https://bref.sh) laravel deploy.

+[bref.sh](https://bref.sh) has native support for serverless framework type of deploy.
+This repository replicates the _serverless deploy_ but in terraform manifests.

 ## Prepare Laravel projet for deploy

-This command should be run on laravel project folder
+This commands should be run on the Laravel project folder

-Clear cache files from local
+Clear cache files from local machine

 ```
 $ php artisan config:clear